Azure-Samples/azure-servicebus-messaging-samples/QueuesGettingStarted/README.md

 ```

 As you might expect, we'll now create a receiver object.
 Like with send, we could use the *QueueClient*, but we create a generic
 *MessageReceiver* that could also receive from a Topic Subscription when given the correct path.
+Note that the reciver is created
+with the *PeekLock* receive mode.
+This mode will pass the message to the receiver while the broker maintains a lock on
+the message and hold on to the message.
+If the message has not been completed, deferred, deadlettered, or abandoned during the
+lock timeout period, the message will again appear in the queue (or the Topic Subscription) for retrieval.
+This is different
+from the *ReceiveAndDelete* alternative where the message has been deleted as it arrives at the receiver.
+In this example, the
+message is either completed or deadlettered as you will see further below.

 ```C#
        var receiver = await receiverFactory.CreateMessageReceiverAsync(queueName, ReceiveMode.PeekLock);